 - Facility floors must have a homogenous and washable surface

 - Walls must be covered with a smooth and easily washable material up to 2.00 m

-Download the technical drawings in DWG CAD format and the project 3D BIM model of a spa centre
+Download the 3D BIM model of a spa centre project

-In this section you can download the technical drawings (floor plans and sections) together with the 3D model of the project for free.
+In this section you can download the 3D BIM model of the project for free.